 Total company comparable sales include net sales from our retail stores that have been open for more than 52 weeks and from our Direct channel.
 This measure highlights the performance of existing stores open during the period, while excluding the impact of new store openings and closures.
 When a store in the total company comparable store base is temporarily closed for four or more days within a fiscal week, the store is excluded from the comparable store base; if it is temporarily closed for three or fewer days within a fiscal week, the store is included within the comparable store base.
 Certain of our competitors and other retailers may calculate total company comparable sales differently than we do.
 Our comparable sales are based on a 52-week period.
+The total company comparable sales calculation shifts the weeks in the fiscal year containing the fifty-third week to align like-for-like.
 As a result, the reporting of our total company comparable sales may not be comparable to sales data made available by other companies.